Prehistoric pile dwellings around Lake Zurich: Protection

-As well as being part of the 56 Swiss sites of the UNESCO World Heritage Site, each of these 11 prehistoric pile dwellings is also listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.
+As well as being part of the 56 Swiss sites of the UNESCO World Heritage Site, each of these 11 prehistoric sites is also listed in the Swiss inventory of cultural property of national and regional significance as a Class A object of national importance.

 Hence, the area of each settlement is provided as a historical site under federal protection, within the meaning of the Swiss Federal Act on the nature and cultural heritage (German: Bundesgesetz über den Natur- und Heimatschutz NHG) of 1 July 1966.
 Unauthorised researching and purposeful gathering of findings represent a criminal offense according to Art.
 24.